 Last, multiply the percentage of total space occupied by the tenant by 100.
 That will give you the tenant’s pro-rata share calculation.

-It is important to review and update the pro-rata share regularly.
-It may change if a tenant increases or decreases their space.
-Shares can also change if an amendment states that a tenant is now responsible for a specific expense at a higher rate.
+Landlords should update and check the pro-rata share regularly.
+A tenant’s share changes if they reduce or increase their space.
+It can also change if a lease amendment requires the tenant to cover a specific expense at a higher rate.

 For example:

-- If there are fixes or upgrades, the costs associated with maintaining and improving the property are shared proportionally.
+- Tenants share the costs of maintaining and improving the property when fixes or upgrades are made.

-- If the lease agreement specifies that expenses are divided based on occupied square footage only, you must exclude the vacant spaces from the calculation.
+- If the lease bases expenses on occupied square footage, exclude vacant spaces from the calculation.

 It is a good idea to compare properties similar to yours or within your own portfolio to ensure your pro-rata share amounts align.
 Changing market conditions may also impact fees.

-In commercial real estate, it’s important to understand that the area for pro-rata share calculations can be restricted.
+The area for pro-rata share calculations can be restricted in commercial real estate.
 This area may only include part of a building or the total square footage of several buildings.

-This means tenants in different spaces, such as retail or office units, may have varying defined areas.
-These differences can affect their pro-rata share calculations in unique ways.
-Therefore, a thorough review of the lease is essential for understanding how to determine the defined area for each tenant and property.
+This means that tenants in different spaces, say retail or office space, may have differently defined areas.
+Such differences may affect their pro-rata share calculations in particular ways.
+Therefore, it is important to take a close look at a detailed analysis of the lease in order to understand how to calculate the defined area for each tenant and property.

 Maintaining precision when calculating the pro-rata share in commercial real estate is essential.
 Accurately estimating the pro-rata share ensures that each tenant pays a fair portion of operational costs.

-Overpayments can strain a tenant’s cash flow, and the reconciliation and reimbursement process can be a hassle.
-On the other hand, underpayments may also create a huge financial burden for tenants.
-If landlords discover discrepancies after the fact and demand compensation, tenants may be unprepared to pay.
-This can impact not just one expense but potentially many.
-To prevent such issues, it is smart to check the lease and thoroughly calculate the pro-rata share upfront.
+Overpayments tighten the cash flow of a tenant, and reconciling and getting a reimbursement can be a hassle.
+Underpayments may also place tenants in a huge financial burden.
+If the landlords discover the difference later and demand compensation, the tenants are taken aback.
+This may not only impact one expense but perhaps several.
+In order to prevent this, it is best to check the lease and properly calculate the pro-rata figure beforehand.

 Calculate Your Pro-Rata with STRATAFOLIO